Home Modifications →

 2.3.
 Accessible Home Design Book

-Interested in Ordering an Accessible Home Design Book?
+Interested in ordering an Accessible Home Design Book published by the Paralyzed Veterans of American (PVA)?
 This book's ten chapters each address accessibility in specific building components.
 Subject matter includes entering your home; residential elevators and lifts, kitchen design, bath and toilet room plans, plumbing fixtures, grab bars, doors, windows and outdoor rooms and garden paths.
+You can order the book by calling (888) 860-7244 or submitting the order form found at the previous link.

 2.4.
 Universal Design Living Laboratory